Ataxia–telangiectasia: Differential diagnosis

 Nijmegen breakage syndrome (NBS) is a rare genetic disorder that has similar chromosomal instability to that seen in people with A–T, but the problems experienced are quite different.
 Children with NBS have significant microcephaly, a distinct facial appearance, short stature, and moderate cognitive impairment, but do not experience any neurologic deterioration over time.
 Like those with A–T, children with NBS have enhanced sensitivity to radiation, disposition to lymphoma and leukemia, and some laboratory measures of impaired immune function, but do not have ocular telangiectasia or an elevated level of AFP.

 The proteins expressed by the hMre11 (defective in ATLD) and Nbs1 (defective in NBS) genes exist in the cell as a complex, along with a third protein expressed by the hRad50 gene.
-This complex, known as the MRN complex, plays an important role in DNA damage repair and signaling and is required to recruit ATM to the sites of DNA double strand breaks.
+This complex, known as the MRN complex, plays an important role in DNA damage repair and signaling and is required to recruit ATM to the sites of DNA double-strand breaks.
 Mre11 and Nbs1 are also targets for phosphorylation by the ATM kinase.
 Thus, the similarity of the three diseases can be explained in part by the fact that the protein products of the three genes mutated in these disorders interact in common pathways in the cell.

 Differentiation of these disorders is often possible with clinical features and selected laboratory tests.
-In cases where the distinction is unclear, clinical laboratories can identify genetic abnormalities of ATM, aprataxin and senataxin, and specialty centers can identify abnormality of the proteins of potentially responsible genes, such as ATM, MRE11, nibrin, TDP1, aprataxin and senataxin as well as other proteins important to ATM function such as ATR, DNA-PK, and RAD50.
+In cases where the distinction is unclear, clinical laboratories can identify genetic abnormalities of ATM, aprataxin, and senataxin, and specialty centers can identify abnormalities of the proteins of potentially responsible genes, such as ATM, MRE11, nibrin, TDP1, aprataxin, and senataxin, as well as other proteins important to ATM function, such as ATR, DNA-PK, and RAD50.